-North Tyneside Council respects your right to privacy and is committed to complying with data protection law.
-As part of the recruitment process, the council collects and processes personal data from candidates.
+North Tyneside Council (the Authority) respects your right to privacy and is committed to complying with data protection law.
+As part of the recruitment process, the Authority collects and processes personal data from candidates.
 This privacy notice sets out the details of the information that we may collect and how we will use that information.

 What kind of personal data do we process?

 In connection with your application for work with us, we will collect, store, and use the following categories of personal information about you: